gpaux/Mediana/CaseStudy01.md

             method = "PatientCountStat")
 {% endhighlight %}

-### Evaluation Model
+### Define an Evaluation Model

-In order to get a summary over the simulation runs of the number of patients and events in each sample, two `Criterion` objects will be specified, additionaly to the `Criterion` object defined to get the marginal power.

-In these two `Criterion` objects, the IDs of the `Statistic` object will be specified in the `statistics` argument.
+In order to compute the average values of the two statistics (`PatientCountStat` and `EventCountStat`) in each sample over the simulation runs, two `Criterion` objects need to be specified, in addition to the `Criterion` object defined to obtain marginal power.
+The IDs of the corresponding `Statistic` objects will be included in the `statistics` argument of the two `Criterion` objects:

 {% highlight R %}
 # Evaluation model